Is there anything more heartwarming than seeing those around you achieve their hopes and dreams?

 This year also saw the two embark on one of the best stage shows of the year!
-Hitting both the UK and the US, their Exposed Tour saw audiences being treated to hilarious chats, comedic takes and a lot of oversharing – it was like we were watching one of their vlogs!
+Hitting both the UK and the US, their Exposed tour saw audiences being treated to hilarious chats, comedic takes, and a lot of oversharing – it was like we were watching one of their vlogs!
 The tour saw Rose and Rosie in their element, and we hope to seem them back on stage in 2018!

 Honestly, what hasn’t dodie done this year?
 Musically, this was her biggest year to date.
-Not only did she embark on multiple tours and perform her first ever festival, but she also released her You EP and performed a headlining set at Summer in the City!
+Not only did she embark on multiple tours and perform at her first ever festival, but she also released her You EP and aced a headlining set at Summer in the City!
 Oh, and we can’t forget she also announced a UK tour and Camp Bestival appearance in 2018.

 If dodie’s 2018 is anything like this year, then you can guarantee it’ll be a whirlwind!

 It always feels like Alex Bertie is constantly on the go, and his busy schedule this year is evidence of that.
-This past August, he appeared on the Gender Identity Panel at Summer in the City and in November he released his autobiography, Trans Mission: My Quest to a Beard.
+This past August, he appeared on the Gender Identity Panel at Summer in the City, and in November he released his autobiography, Trans Mission: My Quest to a Beard.
 The book, which is Alex’s first, is a written account of the journey he’s been sharing via his YouTube videos and features stories of how his transition has been.

 2017 saw Hazel Hayes directing one of year’s best (and most intense) online series.
 Titled PrankMe, the series follows UK-based YouTube prankster Jasper Perkins as his online pranks grow out of control.
 It debuted in full at Toronto’s Buffer Festival, where it won the award for Excellence in Storytelling.

-The year overall has seen Hazel grow and mature as a filmmaker and we know 2018 will only continue that growth.
+The year overall has seen Hazel grow and mature as a filmmaker, and we know 2018 will only continue that growth.

-You’ve probably heard about Daniel Middleton a lot lately, as he was recently named by Forbes as the year’s highest paid YouTuber, a title that comes as no surprise given how much he’s achieved in 2017.
+You’ve probably heard about Daniel Middleton a lot lately, as he was recently named by Forbes as the year’s highest-paid YouTuber, a title that comes as no surprise given how much he’s achieved in 2017.

-Who knows what 2018 has in store for him!
+Who knows what 2018 has in store for him?!

 2017 was a big year for Grace Victory.
 One of the big things to happen was the release of her debut book, No Filter, which sees Grace offering advice and speaking about various topics, such as mental health and domestic abuse.
 But she didn’t stop there.
-Along with the book release, Grace spread her voice across the UK, teaming up with BBC Three to help spread awareness about mental health and giving a talk at the TEDxUCLWomen event this past November.
+Along with the book release, Grace spread her voice across the UK, teaming up with BBC Three to help spread awareness about mental health issues and giving a talk at the TEDxUCLWomen event this past November.

-Given all she achieved this year and her ever-growing presence online, we can only imagine what 2018 will bring Grace!
+Given all she achieved this year and her ever-growing presence online, we can only imagine what 2018 will bring for Grace!

 Hannah Witton accomplished a lot in 2017.
-She started off the year with the release of her book, Doing It, which discusses the topic of sex in both an open and educational way.
+She started off the year with the release of her book, Doing It, which discusses the topic of sex in a both open and educational way.
 Not only did the book win Book of the Year at this August’s Summer in the City Awards, but it also spawned its own UK tour.
 (Which even included a sold-out show in London!)

 Doing It aside, Hannah also appeared on panels at VidCon Europe and Summer in the City, attended Toronto’s Buffer Festival, was listed on Marie Claire‘s Influencer List, and put on the first ever Banging Book Club live show with co-hosts Lucy Moon and Leena Normington!